 Make wood stain?
-Is it just spilling coffee on a table?
+Is it just spilling coffee or tea on a wood table?

 Actually … no!
-There’s way more good stuff to it!
+There’s way more amazing stuff to it!

-Made from all natural household materials, these quick and easy wood stains are super effective, long lasting, and low cost (less than 10% of those in the store)!
+Made from all natural household materials, these quick and easy DIY wood stains are super effective, long lasting, and very low cost!
 And they are better for our planet as well – no solvents and no VOCs !

 You must be thinking: “Oh balsamic vinegar will be the darkest stain, due to its color! ”